pygame/pygame/doc/capi/base.rst

   .. cmember:: pgint16 CRect.x

-    The topleft x coordinate of the CRect.
+    The topleft x coordinate of the :ctype:`CRect`.

   .. cmember:: pgint16 CRect.y

-    The topleft y coordinate of the CRect.
+    The topleft y coordinate of the :ctype:`CRect`.

   .. cmember:: pguint16 CRect.w

-    The width of the CRect.
+    The width of the :ctype:`CRect`.

   .. cmember:: pguint16 CRect.h

-    The height of the CRect.
+    The height of the :ctype:`CRect`.

 Macros
 ------